 Tony Campolo tells a moving and heart-breaking story about his conversation with a mother whose gay son committed suicide.
 He makes a strong point.
 The phrase “hate the sin, love the sinner” has been abused to condemn people’s actions from a distance.
 But while it’s easy to lob stones at sin from afar, it’s difficult to love people from that distance.
 As a result, many Christians’ hatred of sin has prevented them from coming near enough to “love the sinner.”
 Remove that, and the phrase simply becomes “hate the sin.”
 In fact, it begins to appear like, “hate the sin, hate the sinner.”
 All truth, no grace.

 Campolo says that we should love the sinner and hate our own sin.
-Whenever we have gotten rid of the sin in our own lives, then we can begin talking about the sin in our brother’s or sister’s life.
-Though he doesn’t say it, I get the impression that Campolo really means we’ll always have our own sin to deal with, so we should never talk about someone else’s.
+Whenever we have gotten rid of the sin in our own life, then we can begin talking about the sin in our brother’s or sister’s life.
+Though he doesn’t say it, I get the impression that Campolo really means to say that we’ll always have our own sin to deal with first, so we should never talk about someone else’s.

 Campolo’s motto is about grace for others, truth for ourselves.
 That’s not a bad corrective for those of us who are quick to give ourselves grace (every mistake has a good excuse) and to apply truth to others (they’ve got to do better).